Safiye Sultan (mother of Mehmed III): The question of marriage

-Safiye arrived at the Istanbul palace as a Haseki (chief favourite) and during 32 years of their marriage with Murad, she remained his only woman for 20 of them.
+Safiye arrived at the Istanbul palace as a Başhaseki (chief favourite) and during 32 years of their marriage with Murad, she remained his only woman for 20 of them.
 Selyaniqi called Safiye «the glorified and respected legal wife Safiye Hatun», from which we can conclude that Murad III granted her freedom and entered into a nikah.
 Pedani pointed out that foreign sources did not report this marriage until 1585.
 Moreover, the bailo Giovan Francesco Morosini responded to a question from the Venetian Senate in 1585 that Murad III did not marry his Haseki, although he granted her exceptional privileges.
 However, Pedani noted that Morosini left Istanbul that year, and rumors of the Sultan's marriage began to spread after his departure.
 Another ambassador, Lorenzo Bernardo, received information from kira Esther Handali in October 1585 that the wedding of Safiye and Murad's daughter Ayşe Sultan was being prepared with the vizier İbrahim Pasha and that Safiye wished to marry at the same time.
 On December 11, it was decided that the double wedding celebrations would be timed to coincide with the spring festival of Navruz.
 At the same time, the bailo sent information to Venice and received generous gifts for the Sultan and sultana.
 On December 24, Safiye Sultan sent a reply thanking Venice for the gifts and for the fact that «the Venetian gentlemen share her joy.» The Venetian Senate immediately sent a letter of congratulations on the occasion of the wedding.

 However, Peirce noted that «Solomon the Jew», who prepared a report for the English envoy at the time of Murad III death, wrote that the Sultan had not married Safiye because «some bitter enemy of his mother advised him not to do so, otherwise he would not live long after the marriage, as his father had done».
 Akyıldız also believed that the marriage was never consummated, especially if foreign sources are taken into account.
 Ottoman scholar Anthony Alderson also refuted the information about this marriage, pointing out that after 1520, the Ottoman sultans entered into only three official marriages, and the union of Murad III and Safiye was not among them.

 At the same time, Peirce, referring to the Genoese sailor Giovanni Antonio Menavino, captured by the Turks, wrote that from the end of the 15th century, the Ottoman sultans did not enter into legal marriages, although they could in fact marry during their tenure as Şehzade.